$100M Campaign to Accelerate

 • improving the quality and consistency of pediatric diabetes care across Canada,

-• better our understanding of variations in human insulin production
+• bettering our understanding of variations in human insulin production,

 • and other projects that translate lab science into better clinical outcomes for people living with T1D.